Cancer of the cervix

 - blood tests – which can be used to help assess the state of your liver, kidneys and bone marrow

 - computer tomography (CT) scan – scans are taken of the inside of your body and a computer is used to assemble them into a detailed, three-dimensional image; the CT scan can help to identify cancerous tumours and show whether cancerous cells have spread

 - magnetic resonance imaging (MRI) scan – this type of scan uses strong magnetic fields and radio waves to produce detailed pictures of the inside of your body; it can also be used to check whether cancer has spread

 - chest X-ray – this will indicate whether cancer has spread to your lungs

 After all of the tests have been completed and your test results are known, it should be possible to tell you what stage cancer you have.
 Staging is a measurement of how far the cancer has spread.
-The lower the stage, the more likely a complete cure will be possible.
+The higher the stage, the further the cancer has spread.
 The staging for cervical cancer is as follows:

 ^^ Back to top